kellytnduong/Sumo-Bot/README.md

 - at least 1 ultrasonic sensor (to detect distance of opposing bots)
 - at least 1 phototransistor (to detect battle white ring border)
   - when bright light is detected, the bot is at the edge of the ring (AKA DANGER!)
+- two motors controlled by a motor driver (for the wheels)
 - 5 sec delay before any movement

 Extra features:
 - extra ultrasonic sensor to allow pre-battle decision-making
   - triggers different functions for when the opponent is behind or beside
+- 1 extra motor and magnets to control the fold-out plastic sheet
 - white plastic sheet that folds down
   - triggers opposing bots' line detection function (tricks opponent into moving backwards (out of the ring))
   - causes slipping to opponent wheels